bglendenning/itemtimingtrainer/README.md

 As an example, Quake Live duel maps feature two common forms of power-ups: megahealth and colored armors.
 The standard spawn time for colored armors is 25 seconds, and, for megahealth, 35 seconds.
-Matches can be intensely dynamic, with many context switches and distractions, which can lead to difficulty for players to mindfully perform the calculations necessary to compute a picked up item's next spawn time.
-Additional difficulty is presented when the player must calculate a spawn time that extends into the next minute of the match, because determining the remainder over _60_ of, for instance, _48 + 35_, isn't commonly an intuitive process for those familiar with decimal calculations.
+Matches can be intensely dynamic, with many context switches and distractions, which can lead to difficulty for players to mindfully perform the calculations necessary to compute a picked-up item's next spawn time.
+Additional difficulty is presented when the player must calculate a spawn time that extends into the next minute of the match, because determining the remainder over _60_ of _48 + 35_ isn't commonly an intuitive process for those familiar with decimal calculations.

-Item Timing Trainer was designed to work similarly to flash card practice.
+Item Timing Trainer is designed to work similarly to flash card practice.
 Through repetitive practice, the player will develop familiarity with the calculations, and over time will come to recognize patterns and relationships in the process, and memorize results, such that, when in game, the player will no longer experience the stress of calculating spawn times, and can focus on building the habits of being mindful of spawn times when items are picked up, and of maintaining multiple spawn times in memory over time.

-The project is no longer actively developed.
-It is left for the posterity of those who may find themselves interested in mastering this esoteric skill.
+The project is infrequently updated in fits of motivation to restructure and modernize it according to how my experience has shaped my approach to web development as the years pass.
+It isn't so much a passion project as a basically-solved multifaceted problem that can adapt and evolve to changing technologies.
+The only restrictions I've imposed are that the project should not rely on any frameworks or libraries for manipulating the DOM.
+It's essentially a naive web development playground.

 # Using Item Timing Trainer

 Clone the repository and open `index.html` in a web browser.
 In addition to the item timing aspect of the project, a simple target practice activity is provided.
-The intent is to give the player an activity to perform while practicing timing in order to simulate&mdash;to a much smaller degree&mdash;the distracting multitasking required by arena FPS games.
+The intent is to give the player a task to perform while practicing timing to simulate a small amount of the distracting multitasking required by arena FPS games.

 The timescale can be adjusted in increments of _1_.
-This will multiply the rate at which the timer seconds accrue, allowing players to introduce greater challenge as they adapt to the tasks.
-Score is multiplied by the timescale.
+This will multiply the rate at which the timer seconds accrue, allowing players to introduce greater challenge as they adapt to the process.
+Activity point values are multiplied by the timescale.

 ## Customization